 - Alexander and Sascha Pinczowski: The Dutch siblings, who lived in New York City, died in the explosions at the airport.
 Former U.S. Ambassador James Cain — the father of Alexander's fiancee, Cameron Cain — confirmed the deaths on behalf of the Pinczowski family.
 The two siblings were reportedly on the phone with a family member, while waiting at the Brussels airport, when the line went dead.

 - David Dixon: The British man, originally from Nottingham, had lived in Brussels with his partner for a decade, the BBC reports.
 Dixon and partner Charlotte Sutcliffe had a young son.
 He had texted his aunt saying he was safe after the airport blasts, but was missing after the subsequent explosion at a metro station, the BBC reported earlier.

-- Adelma Tapia Ruiz: The Peruvian national died in the airport attack; her husband and 4-year-old twin daughters were saved by chance, the AP reports.
+- Adelma Tapia Ruiz: The Peruvian national died in the airport attack, Peru's Foreign Ministry said in a statement; her husband and 4-year-old twin daughters were saved by chance, the AP reports.
 Her Belgian husband, Christophe Delcambe, had taken the girls out of a line to play for a moment when the explosion struck.
 Her friend Lady Jouan tells All Things Considered that Ruiz was an extrovert who loved to cook.

 - Leopold Hecht: The 20-year-old student at a Belgian university died in the Maelbeek subway station bombing, according to a statement from the rector of Universite Saint-Louis–Bruxelles.